Kansas “No Fault” Insurance: The Basics

 Q: How do I claim my PIP benefits?

-Contact your insurance agent, let the agent know that you were injured and ask for a PIP application.
+Contact your insurance agent, let them know you suffered injuries, and ask for a PIP application.
 Fill it out and send it to your insurance company to process your claim.

-Q: Will I be entitled to receive PIP benefits if I am a Missouri resident, but I am involved in a car accident in Kansas?
+Q: Can I receive PIP benefits if I am a Missouri resident, but I get into a car accident in Kansas?

-If you are not a Kansas resident, but you are injured in an automobile accident in Kansas, you are entitled to PIP benefits.
-You will qualify to receive the minimum PIP benefits required by Kansas law since you were injured in Kansas.
+If you are not a Kansas resident, but you sustain injuries in an automobile accident in the state, you may have access to PIP benefits.
+There should be an automatic amendment to your policy that includes Kansas coverage while operating in Kansas.

-Q: Will I be entitled to PIP coverage if I just bought a new car but have not added it to my policy yet?
+Q: Will PIP coverage apply if I just bought a new car but didn’t add it to my policy yet?

-By law, you have 30 days to add a new car to your existing policy, so if you had a preexisting insurance policy on another car, and you are involved in an accident, you will be entitled to PIP benefits as long as you are within the allotted time.
+Many auto policies provide a grace period, typically 30 days, to add a new car to your existing policy.
+If you have a preexisting insurance policy from another car, and that policy includes a grace period, then if you get into an accident, you should be able to recover PIP benefits as long as the crash falls within the allotted time.

-Have You Been Injured In A Kansas City Area Car Accident?
+Have You Suffered Injuries In A Kansas City Area Car Accident?

-If you’ve been injured in a car accident you need to speak with an experienced car accident lawyer as soon as possible.
+If you’ve sustained injuries in a car accident, you need to speak with an experienced car accident lawyer as soon as possible.
 Contact us online or call our Kansas City office directly at 816.471.5111 to schedule your free consultation.